 There are a couple of electronic filtering systems you can add in your home.

 An electrostatic filter uses magnetically charged substance to catch particles.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

-An electronic air cleaner uses a high-voltage magnetic charge to trap particles.
+An electronic air cleaner uses a high-voltage magnetic charge to catch particles.

-Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And reduce ozone, a known lung irritant, made elsewhere in your home.